MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending-product-lines.md

 | Azure Services & Feature Alignment | While services that provide basic Azure service primitives, such as Virtual Machines, Virtual Networks, and simple PaaS services, can be deployed within a single Resource Group, the complexity of modern composite offerings can require that these more complex services be deployed outside the boundaries of a single Resource Group.
 These deployment scenarios are better suited for the other subscription democratized approaches outlined above. |
 | Restricting Resource Group Creation to Platform Teams Only | When sharing a subscription between different application teams across different business units/departments, it's common to restrict any team from being able to create new Resource Groups in the shared subscription. <br><br> This restriction is intended to limit resource group sprawl and new resource groups are created and governed solely by the platform team. <br><br> This approach increases the complexity of RBAC assignments and places an increased dependency on platform teams to manage application deployments, which can impede the agility and empowerment of application teams. |

-> [!NOTE]
-> Even though this is a different product line, the subscriptions vended using this product line would still be placed under the either the Corp or Online Management Groups from the Azure Landing Zones default recommended hierarchy.
+Even though this is a different product line, the subscriptions vended using this product line would still be placed under the either the Corp or Online Management Groups from the Azure Landing Zones default recommended hierarchy.
+Alternatively, they might be placed beneath new Management Groups in an organizations Management Group hierarchy that is following the guidance in [Tailor the Azure landing zone architecture to meet requirements](/azure/cloud-adoption-framework/ready/landing-zone/tailoring-alz).
->
-> Alternatively, they might be placed beneath new Management Groups in an organizations Management Group hierarchy that is following the guidance in [Tailor the Azure landing zone architecture to meet requirements](/azure/cloud-adoption-framework/ready/landing-zone/tailoring-alz).

 :::image type="content" source="./media/sub-vend-product-line3.png" alt-text="Diagram showing an example of the tech platform/shared application portfolio subscription vending product line" lightbox="./media/sub-vend-product-line3.png" border="false":::